aydarsh/AWSDevOpsLabs/README.md

-# An example of a CI/CD stack on AWS featuring JIRA, Bitbucket and Bamboo
+# An example of a Continuous Integration (CI) stack on AWS featuring JIRA, Bitbucket and Bamboo

 This is an example of a CI stack build on Amazon Web Services.
 It's built for a team of one developer and one DevOps engineer.